IBM-Blockchain-Archive/marbles/tutorial_part2.md

 ##BEFORE YOU RUN
 - This tutorial assumes you have completed [Part 1](./tutorial_part1.md)
-- The underlying network for this applicaiton is the open blockchain fabric code that was contributed by IBM to the Linux Foundation's Hyperledger project.
+- The underlying network for this application is the open blockchain fabric code that was contributed by IBM to the Linux Foundation's Hyperledger project.
 They have extensive [Fabric Documentation](https://github.com/openblockchain/obc-docs)
 - The expectations of this application are to test the JS SDK, guide its development and to aid a developer become familiar with our SDK + chaincode.
 - This is a `very simple` asset transfer demonstration.
 Two users can create and exchange marbles with each other.
 - The chaincode is not in this repo, it can be found here: [https://github.com/ibm-blockchain/marbles-chaincode](hhttps://github.com/ibm-blockchain/marbles-chaincode)